aclark4life/blog-2020/doc/2011/02/16/cioppino-sprint-report/index.rst

 **The Cioppino Sprint was held in Bodega Bay, CA in 2011.**

-The `Cioppino Sprint`_ was held in Bodega Bay, CA in 2011.
 It was a `beautiful location`_ for a gathering of awesome Plone folks; and much was accomplished.

 .. image:: /images/bodega.jpg
     :alt: Bodega Bay